Embedding surfaces in 4-manifolds: Band characteristic maps and the combinatorial formula

-\begin{remark} Combining \cref{theorem:generic-immersions-bijection} and \cref{theorem:Stong} with \cref{thm:SET} gives the \emph{complete answer to the embedding problem for spheres and discs with algebraically dual spheres and with good fundamental group of the ambient space}, due to Freedman, Quinn, and Stong. \cref{theorem:generic-immersions-bijection} allows one to fix the regular homotopy class of generic immersions within the homotopy class to be that with $\mu(-)_1=0$, \cref{theorem:Stong} computes the Kervaire--Milnor invariant, and then one applies \cref{thm:SET} to conclude whether or not there is a regular homotopy to an embedding. \end{remark}
+\begin{remark} Combining \cref{theorem:generic-immersions-bijection} and \cref{theorem:Stong} with \cref{thm:SET} gives the complete answer to the embedding problem for spheres and discs with algebraically dual spheres for good fundamental groups, due to Freedman, Quinn, and Stong. \cref{theorem:generic-immersions-bijection} allows one to fix the regular homotopy class of generic immersions within the homotopy class to be that with $\mu(-)_1=0$, \cref{theorem:Stong} computes the Kervaire--Milnor invariant, and then one applies \cref{thm:SET} to conclude whether or not there is a regular homotopy to an embedding. \end{remark}

 Our contribution in the present paper extends this solution to the case that the components of $\Sigma$ are not all simply connected.
 In this case there is a further source of indeterminacy coming from the choice of Whitney arcs on $\Sigma$.
 For this reason we need a stronger restriction on $F^\twist$.